 Unearthing commercial real estate encumbrances

 There is no such thing as a minor commercial real estate transaction.
-The amount of money involved coupled with the deal’s impact on the future of your business mean the stakes are quite high.
+The amount of money involved coupled with the deal’s impact on the future of your business means the stakes are quite high.
 It is vital the property you hope to acquire is usable in precisely the manner for which you envision it.

 An existing encumbrance, hiding far out of sight until late in the process, can threaten all of this.